sylhare/sql/README.md

  - Are the db and the folder with write access for the user?
  	- You can use `chmod 755 *.db` to add write access to them and again for the folder

+### Error codes

+You will encounter them from time to time when writing erroneous queries.
+So here is what to do in mySQL:

+- ORA-00911: invalid character
+	- Check for any weird character typo
+	- If you want to use modulo, use `MOD(x, y)` instead of `x % y`

 ## SQL Limbo

 ### JOIN